2010 Amazon Breakthrough Novel Awards

-So runs the headline of the article written by Joe Nocera published on Bloomberg, February 28, 2019.
-It goes by the heading of you never know who will read your book.
+So runs the headline of the article written by Joe Nocera published by Bloomberg, February 28, 2019.
+It goes by the heading of “you never know who will read your book.”
 Nocera wrote me from Telluride, having found the story as he relates in the article, and asked me if the story was true.
 The story was true and the fiction was true.
 His article was picked up the next day in its entirety by Financial Advisor Magazine.

-Today, ten years later, the story of C.C.
+Today, more than ten years later, the story of C.C.
 Wain is as true as ever.

 C.C.
 Wain, a small town banker, saves his depositors from losing their money in the banking failures of the Great Depression.
 He tells his story in the simple language of a modest man who never views himself the way his world did — as a depression-era Robin Hood.
 This fictionalized account of actual events takes us through his intricate manipulations to “borrow” the money, the hilarious nationwide manhunt leading to a chance apprehension, and the dedicated prosecution he suffered, ultimately for a crime he didn’t actually commit.
 Released from prison three months before FDR signed into law the very act for which he had been jailed.
 C.C. lives life in obscurity long enough to see all his debts repaid.
 Along the way, readers will glimpse how the blind self-interest of bankers and prosecutors justifies any loss suffered by others at their hand.